Richardinho/blog-posts/kara-erickson-review.md

 The View Child and the Content Child are not able to directly contact each other: they must do so through the component.

 Within the component, we obtain the `NgForm` directive using a `@ViewChild` query.
 We then provide this to the Content Child by adding it to the `Providers` array using `useFactory`.
+This should allow `ngModelGroup` to get a reference to `NgForm` through dependency injection.

 [code example](https://stackblitz.com/edit/angular-form-projection-2)

 But this too is insufficient.
 The reason is that `useFactory()` runs before the template view is created, thus, the form reference it gets is still undefined.
 What we need to do is get this factory function to run *after* the view has been created.

-Kara discusses a solution using `ngTemplateOutlet` which I have implemented , but I have been unable to get it to work.
+Kara discusses a solution using `ngTemplateOutlet` which I have tried to implement, but I have been unable to get it to work.

 [code example](https://stackblitz.com/edit/angular-form-projection-3)